CherryRina/Scripts-For-Radware/README.md

         1) Install Nginx on the remote server.
         2) Configure Nginx to serve an HTML file from a specified directory.
         3) Ensure Nginx service is started and enabled on boot.
-    - STEPS TAKEN:
+### Code Source
+    `task-03-web-app-deployment`
+### Steps Taken
-        HTML
+#### HTML
-            1 - Created web_app.html with the content to be served by Nginx.
+    1) Created `web_app.html` with the content to be served by Nginx.
-        INVENTORY
+#### INVENTORY
-            1 - Created inventory.ini to define the target machines or groups.
+    1) Created inventory.ini to define the target machines or groups.
+    2) Verified my inventory with:
+    `ansible-inventory -i inventory.ini --list`
-            2 - Verify your inventory with: ansible-inventory -i inventory.ini --list 3 - Ping the local group in your inventory to test connectivity: ansible local -m ping -i inventory.ini PLAYBOOK
+    3) Pinged the local group in my inventory to test connectivity:
+    `ansible local -m ping -i inventory.ini`
+#### PLAYBOOK
-            1 - Find the Nginx configuration file to copy the path inside the server block configuration for a static HTML website: nginx -V (look for the --conf-path=/etc/nginx/nginx.conf)
+    1) Found the Nginx configuration file to copy the path inside the server block configuration for a static HTML website:
+        `nginx -V` (look for the --conf-path=/etc/nginx/nginx.conf)
-            2 - Created playbook.yml for the deployment tasks.
+    2) Created `playbook.yml` for the deployment tasks.
-            3 - Run Ansible with the inventory and playbook: ansible-playbook -i inventory.ini playbook.yml
+    3) Ran Ansible with the inventory and playbook:
+    `ansible-playbook -i inventory.ini playbook.yml`
+### How To Run
+    - Run bash script named `run-me.sh` from shell
+    - The script executes Ansible and will return Nginx service status and results of web app connectivity

-TASK 4:
+## TASK 4
-    - Write an Ansible Playbook to Perform a System Backup
-    - Objective:Automate system backups using Ansible.
+### Description
+    - Automate the backup of critical directories (e.g., /var/log) using an Ansible playbook, including storing the backup remotely.
+    - Objective: Create an Ansible playbook that automates system backups and ensures backups are verified.
     - Requirements:
-        - Archive the /var/log directory into a .tar.gz file.
+        1) Archive the log directory (/var/log) into a .tar.gz file.
-        - Store the backup on a remote server or S3 bucket.
+        2) Store the backup on a remote server or S3.
-        - Add a timestamp to the backup filename.
+        3) Timestamp the backup file.
-        - Verify the backup by checking:
+        4) Verify the backup by checking the file's existence and size.
-        - File existence
-        - File size (to confirm it's not empty)
-    - STEPS TAKEN:
+### Code Source
+    `task-04-system-log-backup`
+### Steps Taken
     1) backup path into tar file
-            tar -czf compress-dir.tar dir1
     2) put timestamps
     3) check backup (existance and size)
     4) send to remote server
+### How To Run
+    - Run bash script named `run-me.sh` from shell
+    - The script executes both of Ansible playbooks
+## TASK 5
+### Description
+    - Automate the periodic execution of a Python script using Jenkins.
+    - Objective: Create a Jenkins pipeline to execute the Python script from Task 2 on a scheduled basis.
+    - Requirements:
+        1) Set up a Jenkins pipeline to execute the script from Task 2.
+        2) Configure the job to run every 4 hours.
+### Code Source
+    `task-05-jenkins-pipline`
+### Steps Taken
+### How To Run
 ssh -i ~/.ssh/id_rsa cherryrina@10.100.102.10